Table of Contents

 If you have a kidney infection (a type of urinary tract infection,) you may experience symptoms like fever, chills, nausea, and vomiting.
 If you have BV you will not experience these symptoms unless you have a different problem that is also happening at the same time.

-While no one likes getting a vaginal infection, both bacterial vaginosis and urinary tract infections are generally simple to manage with the right support.
-If you start to feel “off,” take a look at your symptoms and reach out to your healthcare provider for information about how you can manage what’s going on.
+While no one likes getting an infection, both bacterial vaginosis and urinary tract infections are generally simple to manage with the right support.
+If you start to notice symptoms and have not experienced them before it is important to reach out to a healthcare provider for proper diagnosis and treatment.

 Written by Julia Pelly May 16, 2023